Reduced chemical street weeding trials

 Trial details

-The three trials will last for one full growing season, and the changes in operation will begin from April 2024.
+The trials lasted for one full growing season, starting in April 2024.

 View more details about the trials.